jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 ## Exclude Spotlight sessions from Wait Events and Workload Analysis

-Select to exclude Spotlight sessions from the Workload Events and Workload Analysis drilldowns.
+When selected Spotlight sessions are excluded from the Wait Events and Workload Analysis drilldowns.

-{% include note.html content="All Spotlight Sessions are excluded or monitored SQL Server 2012 and above.
-For monitored SQL Server versions earlier than SQL Server 2012 some long term Spotlight sessions may remain." %}
+{% include note.html content="For monitored SQL Server versions earlier than SQL Server 2012 some long term Spotlight sessions may remain.
+For monitored SQL Server 2012 and above all Spotlight Sessions are excluded." %}

 ## Connection